Respire

 * Jehanne Dautrey (dir.), Design et pensée du care.

-Pour un design des microluttes et des singularités
+Pour un design des microluttes et des singularités,

 Nancy/Dijon, Ensad Nancy/les presses du réel, 2018